MacLeod-D/ESP8266Scheduler2/README.md

   (C) 2019 Helmut Weber

-  You can find ***EP8266Scheduler*** in the official Arduino Esp8266 Libraries It is a very elegant and compact tool to add cooparative multi- tasking to your ESP8266 (based on cont.h)
+  You can find ***EP8266Scheduler*** in the official Arduino Esp8266 Libraries It is a very elegant and compact tool to add cooparative multitasking to your ESP8266 (based on cont.h)

   The Idea: